DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 The danger zone of burnout is when you don’t enjoy your work and you don’t have anything outside of work that you enjoy doing.
-If you hate your work but have an enjoyable life outside of work your are less likely to burnout.
-Now we can find ways to avoid and recover from burnout.
+If you hate your work but have an enjoyable life outside of work you’re less likely to burnout though it is still possible.

 Ways To Avoid Burnout